 The meaning of Tisha B’Av has seemed so obvious to me in the past.
-What could be simpler than a day to reflect on the damage done to a society that undermines its own ethical underpinnings?
+It is not only a day to lament the tragedies of Jewish history, but more importantly, it is a day to reflect on the damage done to a society that undermines its own ethical underpinnings.
 One of the earliest stories in the Torah describes the absolute destruction of Sodom, which the Talmud tells us was a society that hoarded its abundant blessings and horrifically oppressed the poor and the stranger.
-To me, Tisha B’av has fundamentally been a day to look at our present and historical society’s damage and find morals and meaning in their breach.
+To me, Tisha B’Av has fundamentally been a day to look at the morals of our society, past and present.

 Find more resources on Tisha B’Av.